 - Elimination of duplicative back office infrastructure and administration

-The proposed legislation will also support the establishment of Ontario Health Teams:
+This legislation supports the establishment of Ontario Health Teams:

 - Ontario Health Teams will be rewarded for fiscal responsibility, such that any funding surpluses that result from efficiencies will be directed back into patient care provision

-- The creation of Ontario Health Teams will rely on leadership already existing in the community, rather than dramatic change within existing health care providers, and a suite of supports aimed at removing barriers to innovation and encouraging digital practice will be available to early Ontario Health Teams
+- The creation of Ontario Health Teams is relying on leadership already existing in the community, rather than dramatic change within existing health care providers

 The provincial government:

-- Intends to take a long-term approach to health system transformation, with the entire process being phased in so that Ontarians can continue to contact their health care providers as usual throughout the transition
+- Has taken a long-term approach to health system transformation, with the entire process being phased in so that Ontarians can continue to contact their health care providers as usual throughout the transition

 - Does not plan to change the central tenets of Ontario’s publicly funded health care system, and does not envision any additional privately delivered, for-profit care above what already exists